-The TinyWebDB.StoreValue block works the same as TinyDB.StoreValue, only the data is stored on the Web.
-For our voting sample, assume the user can enter a vote in a text box named VoteTextBox and click a button named VoteButton to submit the vote.
-To store the vote to the web database so others can see it, we'll code the VoteButton.Click event handler like the example in Figure 22-4.
+The TinyWebDB.StoreValue block works in the same manner as TinyDB.StoreValue, except that the data is stored on the Web.
+For our voting sample, assume that the user can enter a vote in a text box named VoteTextBox and tap a button named VoteButton to submit the vote.
+To store the vote to the web database so that others can see it, we'll code the VoteButton.Click event handler like the example in Figure 22-4.

-Figure 22-4.
-Using the VoteButton.Click event handler to store a vote to the database tag value wolber@gmail.com Obama
+Figure 22-5.
+When the user enters a vote, it is stored on the web database tag value joe@zmail.com Pizza

-The tag used to identify the data is the user's email, which has previously been stored in the variable myEmail (we'll see this later).
-The value is whatever the user entered in VoteTextBox.
-So, if the user email was wolber@gmail.com and his vote was "Obama," the entry would be stored in the database as shown in Table 22-2.
+The tag used to identify the data is the user's email, which has previously been stored in the variable myEmail (you'll see this later).
+The value is whatever the user typed in VoteTextBox.
+So, if the user email was joe@zmail.com and his vote was "Pizza," the entry would be stored in the database as shown in Table 22-2.